Husband, father, educator, union member.

 We don’t have to be controlled by insurance companies, by pharmaceutical companies, by special interest groups, by corporations, or by lobbyists.
 We can enact laws that level the playing field and guarantee jobs at a fair wage, that allow us to balance work and family, and that finally eliminate disadvantages based on race, gender, and sexual orientation that for too long have prevented us from becoming the democracy our country was intended to be.

-Standing on the shoulders of those who have fought for these very ideas – from Franklin and Eleanor Roosevelt to Coretta Scott King to Bayard Rustin to Bobby Kennedy – I am running because we need a strong voice in the Senate to represent all residents of Georgia.
-We can do something great in this pivotal election and change the direction of our entire nation.
-Let’s make history together and forge a new birth of freedom!
+Standing on the shoulders of those who have fought for these very ideas – from Franklin and Eleanor Roosevelt to Coretta Scott King to Bayard Rustin to Bobby Kennedy – I ran because we need a strong voice in the Senate to represent all residents of Georgia.
+We could do something great in this pivotal election and change the direction of our entire nation.
+Let’s elect Raphael Warnock and Jon Ossoff in the January 5th runoff election and push them to make history together and forge a new birth of freedom!